 there are no proceedings threatened by or against the Contractor or any Approved Subcontractor in relation to any of the IP and there is nothing that is likely to give rise to any such proceedings.

-The warranty under clause 5.17.1 and the obligations under clause 5.17.2 do not apply to the extent that the infringement arises from a failure by the Commonwealth, Commonwealth Personnel or a sublicensee of the Commonwealth to comply with a relevant restriction specified in the TDSR Schedule.
+The warranty under clause 5.17.1 and the obligations under clause 5.17.2 do not apply to the extent that the infringement arises from a failure by the Commonwealth, Commonwealth Personnel or a Sublicensee of the Commonwealth to comply with a relevant restriction specified in the TDSR Schedule.

 Patents, Registrable Designs and Circuit Layouts (Core)